 History of Dry Fork Cumberland Presbyterian Church

-Historic Dry Fork Church finds its roots in the great revival that swept the frontier about the years of 1799-1801.
-A large revival was planned near Gallatin TN in 1800, but because of dry weather and a water shortage, it was moved to Blythe’s Big Spring about three miles from the present site of Dry Fork Church.
+Dry Fork Cumberland Presbyterian Church finds its roots in the great revival that swept the frontier during the years of 1799-1801.
+A large revival was planned near Gallatin, Tennessee in 1800, but because of dry weather and a water shortage, it was moved to Blythe’s Big Spring , approximately three miles from the present site of the church.

-The response was overwhelming with people traveling for as long as three days on wagon and horseback to camp out for the three day revival.
-Thousands attended and hundreds were converted at this joint effort of the Methodists, Baptist and the Presbyterians which included dozens preachers.
+The response was overwhelming, with people traveling as long as three days on wagon and horseback to camp out for the three day revival.
+Thousands attended and hundreds were converted at this joint effort of the Methodists, Baptist and the Presbyterians -which included dozens of preachers.

-In 1831 there were 175 members and it became a Cumberland Presbyterian Church and was one of the largest churches in Sumner County Tennessee at the time.
-Bethpage was a thriving town that equaled other Sumner County towns.
+In 1831 there were 175 members of the church, and officially became a Cumberland Presbyterian Church.
+It was one of the largest churches in Sumner County Tennessee at the time.
+Bethpage, Tennessee was a thriving town that equaled other Sumner County towns.

-The first pastor was Reverend Francis Johnston.
-The log structure burned down about the time of the War Between the States and was replaced by another untill the present building was constructed in 1896.
+The first pastor of Dry Fork CP Church was Reverend Francis Johnston.
+The log structure burned down about the time of the War Between the States and was replaced by another until the present building was constructed in 1896.

-The Dry Fork cemetery contains the graves of many of the early settlers in this area, early church members, as well as two Revolutionary War soldiers.
+The Dry Fork cemetery , located on the church campus, contains the remains of many of the early settlers in this area, early church members, as well as two Revolutionary War soldiers.